Untitled, 1993

 ABOUT THE ARTWORK

 Artist Tom Askman created nine cast bronze sculptures for the Airway Heights Correctional Center.
 The sculptures represent the animals native to the Airway Heights area in Eastern Washington.
-The animals include a magpie, dog, marmot, crow, a pair of geese, three quail, a coyote, owl, and a hawk.
+The animals include a magpie, dog, marmot, crow, a pair of geese, three quail, a coyote, a horned owl, and a hawk.
 Askman placed each sculpture at a different location in the central courtyard.
 He intends his sculptures to share the "healing power of nature."
-He hopes they will remind inmates of a "world that holds variety and promise."
+He hopes they will remind inmates of "a world that holds variety and promise."

 This artwork was acquired for the State Art Collection in partnership with Department of Corrections.